airKlizz/go-interview-2/README.md

 ### Objective

-We have seen that when an error occured, we have no information about it when using the CLI or the HTTP server.
-We would like to differenciate the different errors, to be able to respond the correct HTTP code for example.
+We have seen that when an error occurs, we have no detailed information about it when using the CLI or the HTTP server.
+We would like to differentiate between different errors to be able to respond with the correct HTTP status code, for example.

 ### Errors in Golang

-In Golang create a custom error is as simple as:
+In Golang, creating a custom error is as simple as:

 ```go
 var ErrNoObjectsFound = errors.New("no objects found")
 ```

-This works in many cases and is widely used.

-This approach allows to differentiate errors from each other but does not allow to add context to the error.
-For exemple, we can create a custom error for an event not valid:
+This approach works in many cases and is widely used.
+However, while it allows differentiation between errors, it does not allow adding context to the error.
+For example, we can create a custom error for an invalid event:

 ```go
 var ErrEventNotValid = errors.New("event not valid")
 ```

-but we cannot add the reasons why the event is not valid.
+but we cannot add reasons why the event is not valid.
 To do so, we can create a new struct that implements the `error` interface:

 ```go
 type error interface {